crybot/linformer/typst/main.typ

 As in @vaswani2017, we used the WMT14 EN-DE @bojar-etal-2014-findings dataset comprised of about 4.5 million sencente pairs.
 For ease of use, we used the data hosted on a Kaggle repository
 #footnote("https://www.kaggle.com/datasets/mohamedlotfy50/wmt-2014-english-german"), which conveniently collects all the
 english to german sentences in a single CSV file for training.
-Additionally, a validation (dev) and test dataset are provided.
-The validation set has not been used.
+Additionally, it provides a validation (dev) and test dataset, although the validation set was discarded.

 Because of resources constraints, we could not use or preprocess the entire dataset while keeping it in memory.
 Applying preprocessing on the fly during training would have slowed down the experiment significantly, rendering its results